IT Asset Tagging Best Practices

 Manage Assets from Anywhere

-Our mobile app is available on Android and iOS, which means that your employees and teams can track assets seamlessly on devices they already use.
+Our mobile app is available on Android and iOS, so your employees and teams can track assets seamlessly on devices they already use.
 This eliminates the cost of purchasing dedicated barcode scanning equipment and, thanks to widespread familiarity with smartphones, reduces the need to train your team on how to use new devices.

 Configurable for Your Workflow